 Application - Stakeholder Steering Committee - Global Compact on Migration Preparatory Process.
 How have hazards impacted your state?
 Check out the maps at #HCAbriefing @aaas @geosociety @SeismoSocietyAm @theAGU. $175 bn economic & global insured disaster losses in 2016, highest since 2012 @SwissRe #switch2sendai #MEXICOGP2017. #Gender #inequality's a driver of #disaster #risk, @HibaQasas of @UN_Women tells #EFDRR.
 Powerful point. #MEXICOGP2017 #DRR.
 Sacramento Ready.
 Hazards in Our Area Learn about the various disasters and emergencies that can happen within Sacramento County, and how to prepare for them.

 Thousands were evacuated on Friday after the Environment Agency issued 17 severe weather warnings – which warn of danger to life – with people living in Norfolk, Suffolk and Essex told they were most at risk.
 But in the early hours of Saturday the final tranche of those who had heeded the warnings and left – a group of residents from Jaywick, Essex – were told they could return home.
 While they expressed relief that the predicted storm surge had failed to deliver the chaos expected, some questioned whether the warnings had been necessary.
+Many had refused to leave their homes, despite an emergency services evacuation plan and pleas from Essex police for them to move to safety.
+Resident Brenda Smith, 71, one of those who refused to leave, described the warnings as a “load of rubbish”.
 These are the risks the world is most likely to face in the next 10 years.
 Read more.

 You live in a world full of risks.
 These are the biggest.
 The past year will be remembered for dramatic political results that broke with consensus expectations: Brexit, the surprise election victory of Donald Trump, the ongoing refugee crisis, increasing geopolitical tensions and the continued threat of terrorism all left their stamp on 2016.

-As the World Economic Forum looks at perceived risks in its 2017 Global Risk Report, some of these trends come out very clearly as pressing concerns for our future.
-In this year’s annual survey, some 750 experts assessed 30 global risks, as well as 13 underlying trends that could amplify them or alter the interconnections between them.
-Image: World Economic Forum. ***Extreme weather tent could help millions of homeless people.
+As the World Economic Forum looks at perceived risks in its 2017 Global Risk Report, some of these trends come out very clearly as pressing concerns for our future. ***Extreme weather tent could help millions of homeless people.
 Live Earthquakes Map.
 Favourite image from @RGS_IBGschools A2 study day - global risk map - essential for synoptic essays #geography.
 Scroll to p80+97 Hazard CS rev: P,S,ST,LT quadrants.
 Pakistan's plan to cut disaster risk aims at a new target: ...
 Effort to cut child deaths includes new construction standards for schools, evacuation drills and putting climate risks into the curriculum By Saleem Shaikh SAJAWAL, Pakistan, Oct 24 (Thomson Reuters Foundation) - When seven hours of non-stop rain led to a flash flood that swept through his village school, leaving it heavily damaged, science teacher Ali Zamin Samejo had to be hospitalised for shock.

 In Europe, the cold air was wetter and soaked the continent for more than 120 of the 150 days of summer; floodwaters displaced thousands.
-Crop yields in parts of Europe were 75 percent less than normal.
 NATHAN Risk Suite - Profile.
 COP21 WeatherDisastersReport 2015 FINAL.